ExistensialReset/flowmosr/README.md

 But to be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but a struggle to make another kind of world possible.

-A world where cuoriousity flows and fear loosens its grip...
+A world where curiosity flows and fear loosens its grip...
 And the Earth can recover from the relentless exploitation of her body.

 ---